 14. 1 in every 3 employees cites boredom as their primary reason for leaving a job.

-However, with 1 in every 3 employees citing boredom as their reason for leaving their jobs, employers need to keep them better engaged and thus retain them for longer periods.
+However, with 1 in every three employees citing boredom as their reason for leaving their jobs, employers need to keep them better engaged and thus retain them for more extended periods.

-15. Companies with employees who were engaged had 89% greater customer satisfaction and 50% higher customer loyalty than those with disengaged employees.
+15. Companies with engaged employees had 89% greater customer satisfaction and 50% higher customer loyalty than those with disengaged employees.